Feeder (band): Pushing the Senses (2004–2005)

-The campaign in total spawned four UK top 40 singles, which included "Shatter", a reworked version of the "Tumble and Fall" b-side that became a double A-side with "Tender" (#11), released following a fan-petition to see "Shatter" released as a single in its own right.
-Other singles included "Tumble and Fall" (top five), "Feeling A Moment" (No. 13), and "Pushing the Senses" (No. 30).
+The campaign in total spawned four UK top 40 singles, which included "Shatter", a reworked version of the "Tumble and Fall" b-side that became a double A-side with "Tender" (No. 11), released following a fan-petition to see "Shatter" released as a single in its own right.
+Other singles included "Tumble and Fall" (No. 5), "Feeling A Moment" (No. 13), and "Pushing the Senses" (No. 30).
 The album was after ten weeks on sales of 111,214 units, 22 percent ahead of Comfort in Sound at that stage.
 However, the album did not keep up this momentum while also not going platinum.
 The last reported sales were that of 160,183 in October of the same year, which fell below Echo's expectations.
 It is however the band's most successful record based on peak chart positions in each country of release, while also being their only album so far to spawn a charting single outside of the UK and Ireland when "Feeling a Moment" peaked at No. 32 in Australia.
 Feeder already at the time charted four top 50 singles in Ireland, with "Tumble and Fall" being their first and only top 40 to date reaching a peak position of No. 26.
 The album itself made the Irish top 20 artist album chart at No. 16, one week before its UK release.

 Feeder would end the year seeing their then latest album appear at No. 39 on Q's end-of-year list, with "Feeling a Moment" voted the 98th best song of the year by its readers.
 However, on 3 December 2005, they were forced to postpone a winter tour, after Grant picked up bleeds on his vocal cords the night before during a gig in Brighton, causing the show to be abandoned and later rescheduled along with the rest of the outstanding dates.
+Later on that same night of the postponement of the tour being made official, the band won the Welsh Music Award for Best Album with Hirose collecting the award as Nicholas was recovering from his illness and was due to join Hirose.
 During the year, Feeder's domestic studio album sales passed the one million units mark.